sdoerstling/medical_crowdfunding/README.md

 ### Data preparation and cleaning

 - add neighborhood deprivation index breakdown by census region (and also disease categories)

-- ^ double check about getting census variables at the zip code level
+- ^ try to get census data again for zip code tabulation area (https://www.census.gov/programs-surveys/geography/guidance/geo-areas/zctas.html)
 - also look at census variables by census region
 - scrape other shares data that were not originally included
 - run (additional) regressions with conditions
 - co-occurrence matrix (compare across high-earning, low-earning, deprived counties, region)
 - run algorithm on campaigns that did not make it in the first time
+- run tweedie regression with finding optimal p parameter in R

 -	Infer disease categories from procedures or updates